medialab/minet/docs/cli.md

 It is ideal to start or restart a corpus using the same exact webentity declarations as another one.

-positional arguments:
+Positional Arguments:
   url                         Url of the Hyphe API. corpus                      Id of the corpus. webentities                 CSV file of webentities (exported from Hyphe).

-optional arguments:
+Optional Arguments:
   --password PASSWORD         The corpus's password if required.
   --total TOTAL               Total number of items to process.
 Might be
                               necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
+  -o, --output OUTPUT         Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.
   -h, --help                  show this help message and exit